Apprenticeships are on a month-to-month basis and can commence and end at any time. It is even okay to skip a month and return again later.

 Our expectations of Apprentices:

-Apprentices will spend at least 30 hours per week on assignments and tasks related to the Program.
+Apprentices will spend at least 30 hours per week on assignments and tasks related to the program.
 At times we may adopt the "Amish diet" of long, physical work days, so 30 hours is a minimum ballpark estimate.

-Apprentices will commit to not less than one month.
-Because of the training involved, we prefer you stay for the length of the apprenticeship, typically 8-10 weeks.
-Extension to a second 8-10 week period is permitted if you are having too much fun to leave.
+Apprentices will commit to not less than one month (four weeks).
+Because of the comprehensive, step-by-step training involved, we prefer you stay for 8-10 weeks.
+Extension to longer stays is allowed if you are having too much fun to leave.

 Apprentices will endeavor to work well with one another and with the staff.
 They will also have plenty of time to enjoy the vastness of the Milky Way, the chill of a dawn swim in a pure stream, a musical fire circle in the full moon, and the stimulus of exceptional conversation in a wood-fired sauna.